kernelci/kernelci-core/doc/collection-lab.rst

  :query string created_on: The creation date: accepted formats are ``YYYY-MM-DD`` and ``YYYYMMDD``.
  :query string name: The name of the lab.
  :query boolean private: If the lab is private or not.
- :query string token: The token ID associated with the lab.
+ :query string token: The ID of the token associated with the lab.

  :status 200: Results found.
  :status 403: Not authorized to perform the operation.